 The researchers Thomas André Prola and Emmanuel Soriano Flores recently published a chapter in a book titled “Aprender para el futuro: educación y competencias digitales en la era de la inteligencia artificial” by Dykinson S.L. publishing house.
 This chapter addresses a critical issue in the European education system: the high early attrition rate among new teachers—those with less than five years of experience.

-Continue reading “DigitalTA Project Partners Share Insights from the Project In a Chapter of the Book Titled “Learning for the Future””Category: News
+Continue reading “DigitalTA Project Partners Share Insights from the Project In a Chapter of the Book Titled “Learning for the Future””DigitalTA Partners Meet with the 38 Teacher Academies in Brussels to Review the Impact

 On June 17, DigitalTA and European Union officials gathered in Brussels to review the first three years of the Academies’ work.
 The aim of the Teacher Academies is to foster European partnerships between teacher education institutions and training providers, promoting a European and international outlook in teacher education.
 This mission aligns with the priorities of the EU and supports the broader objectives of the European Education Area (EEA).